How a Nonprofit Job Is Different from a For-Profit Job

 Get Ready for the Unpredictable

 Are you sitting in your corporate cubicle daydreaming about what it would be like to work for a nonprofit rather than stay in the for-profit world?
-Maybe that corporate grind seems too dog-eat-dog and you’d like to help save the world
+Maybe that corporate grind seems too dog-eat-dog, and you’d like to do something that seems more purposeful.
+Or, perhaps you're looking for your first job and saving the world seems very appealing.

 Nonprofit hours don't always fit a business template.
 Fundraisers may need to seek out potential donors in the evening or on the weekend.
 Special events may need to be staffed on weekends or even on holidays.
 Clients may require service at odd hours.

 Fulfilling a social mission is not like selling a product during specified "open" hours.
-On the other hand, most nonprofits are willing to give compensatory time off when your hours become overwhelming.
+On the other hand, most nonprofits are willing to give compensatory time off when your hours become overwhelming and even allow flexible work hours.
 That can be a nice perk.

 Budgets that are often not even adequate much less luxurious